Ecosystem relaunchNovus Stream Solutions

 Same on-device compute, opposite saving models — each chosen to fit what its users actually need.

-What the three share: free-first, on-device where it counts, honest
+What the two share: free-first, on-device where it counts, honest

-For all their differences, the three products rhyme on a few principles.
-They are free-first: the software is free to use, and the retail is priced without the usual markups, because leading with genuine value is how the whole operation builds trust.
-They put the heavy work where it belongs — on the user's device for the software, in a lean operation for the retail — so costs stay near zero at idle and the free model is actually sustainable rather than a loss leader waiting to be paywalled.
-And they are honest in a way that shows up in small, checkable details: model tiers sized in real gigabytes, classical algorithms labelled as classical, products tested before they ship, and limitations stated plainly rather than hidden.
+For all their differences, the two products rhyme on a few principles.
+They are free-first: the software is free to use, because leading with genuine value is how the whole operation builds trust.
+They put the heavy work where it belongs — on the user's device — so costs stay near zero at idle and the free model is actually sustainable rather than a loss leader waiting to be paywalled.
+And they are honest in a way that shows up in small, checkable details: model tiers sized in real gigabytes, classical algorithms labelled as classical, features tested before they ship, and limitations stated plainly rather than hidden.

 That honesty is not just a values statement; it is an engineering and operating property.
-An audited model registry that never claims a model it cannot load, a retail brand that tests goods to a stated standard, a roadmap that distinguishes what ships today from what is still in flux — these are the same instinct applied in different domains.
+An audited model registry that never claims a model it cannot load, a roadmap that distinguishes what ships today from what is still in flux — these are the same instinct applied across both tools.
 It is also what makes the free-first model durable: free things that overpromise erode trust fast, while free things that are honest about their limits build it.
-The shared identity across the portfolio is an operation that competes on real value and accurate claims rather than on extraction or hype, and each product reinforces that the others probably mean it too.
+The shared identity across the portfolio is an operation that competes on real value and accurate claims rather than on extraction or hype, and each product reinforces that the other probably means it too.

 Why a portfolio instead of one product